 Washington University now offers an intragastric balloon system as an addition to lifestyle interventions for weight loss.
 This 12-month program includes: a medical evaluation, device insertion and removal, monthly group sessions and individual/personalized lifestyle coaching from a behavioral counselor and a registered dietitian.
 Physical therapy evaluations are available for patients with barriers to movement.

 Placement of the balloon is an endoscopic outpatient procedure.
 Once it is in the stomach, the balloon is filled with a saline solution and deployed.
 The balloon induces feelings of satiety, aiding in effective weight loss.

 - Have a BMI between 30 to 40, with other diseases such as diabetes, heart disease, high blood pressure or sleep apnea

 - Have attempted weight-loss through diet and exercise without success

 - Have not been diagnosed with esophageal reflux disease or chronic obstructive pulmonary disease (COPD)

 - Have not had previous surgeries in the small intestine or stomach, exception is an uncomplicated appendectomy surgery

 - Are age 22 and above

-This program is offered at the Barnes-Jewish West County Hospital campus.
+This program is offered at Barnes-Jewish West County Hospital.